home-assistant/home-assistant.io/source/_integrations/opencv.markdown

 - **source** array (*Required*): List of image sources.
   - **entity_id** (*Required*): A camera entity id to get picture from.
     - **name** (*Optional*): This parameter allows you to override the name of your `image_processing` entity.
 - **classifier** (*Optional*): Dictionary of name to path to the classifier xml file.
-If this field is not provided, a face classifier will be downloaded from OpenCV's GitHub repo.
+If this field is not provided, a face classifier will be downloaded from OpenCV's GitHub repository.

 **classifier** may also be defined as a dictionary of names to classifier configurations: